Who We are and What We Do:

 Facts about Community Living Essex County:

-- Services and supports include supported living, community participation supports, employment supports, family supports, Special Services at Home and assistance with Passport Funding.
+- Services and supports include supported living, community participation supports, employment supports, family supports, virtual supports, Special Services at Home and assistance with Passport Funding.

-- The majority of our funding for services comes from the Ontario Ministry of Community and Social Services and the Ministry of Children and Youth Services.
+- The majority of our funding for services comes from the Ontario Ministry of Children, Community and Social Services.
 Reasonable fees for services are charged.
-Additional funding is secured through donations and a variety of fund-raising events including the annual Ruthven Apple Festival, the Jingle Bell Run/Walk and Wheel, Annual Golf Tournament, giftwrapping at Devonshire Mall, etc.
+Additional funding is secured through donations and a variety of fund-raising events including the annual Ruthven Apple Festival, the Jingle Bell Run/Walk and Wheel, Annual Golf Tournament, gift wrapping at Devonshire Mall, etc.